 Svartifoss waterfall is one of the most beautiful waterfalls in Iceland.
 While it doesn't bear the nickname “The Beauty” (that distinction belongs to Seljalandsfoss), it does have another name.
 The cascade located in the Skaftafell section of Vatnajökull National Park in South Iceland is known as Iceland's black waterfall.
 Now before you start picturing onyx-colored water careening over the top of a cliff, pause for a moment.
 Svartifoss’ moniker actually comes from the surrounding volcanic rock rather than the color of the water itself.
 The hexagonal basalt columns that make up the cliff face are dark-hued and resemble a pipe organ.

 There are tons of natural attractions in Iceland like blackened lava fields, icy glaciers, bubbling hot springs, and spectacular waterfalls.
 Did you know that Iceland has over 10,000 waterfalls?
 Svartifoss may not be the tallest waterfall in Iceland, the most powerful waterfall, or even the largest waterfall by volume in Iceland.
-But it's unique geological characteristics and visual appeal make it one of Iceland's most spectacular and amazing waterfalls.
-While smaller than the mighty Dettifoss waterfall (which measures 32 metres or 105 feet), this cascade is still relatively small well-known.
-The water originates at Vatnajökull glacier and flows from the Stórilækur river to the drop of 20 metres (around 66 feet).
+But its unique geological characteristics and visual appeal make it one of Iceland's best waterfalls.
+While smaller than the mighty Dettifoss waterfall (which measures 32 meters or 105 feet), this cascade is still relatively small and well-known.
+The water originates at the Vatnajökull glacier and flows from the Stórilækur river to the drop of 20 meters (around 66 feet).

 The natural phenomenon that caused Svartifoss’ unique appearance is none other than volcanic activity.
 As you may know, Iceland is known as the land of Fire and Ice.
 The country's geography and landscapes were forged in the fiery lava of volcanic eruptions.
 Svartifoss waterfall is no exception.
 When heated magma comes out of a volcano, it hits the outside air as lava.
 After coming to contact with this air, the lava begins to quickly cool.
 This happens especially quickly in climates like Iceland, where temperatures hover around freezing for much of the year.